shadzhiyski/DentalScheduler/README.md

 ### Components Relationships

-Main components of the system are PostgreSQL database, ASP.NET Web API and Blazor WebAssembly(WASM) App.
+Main components of the system are PostgreSQL database, ASP.NET Web API and Blazor WebAssembly(Wasm) App.
 When published, Blazor WebAssembly project produces static files.
 NGINX is configured to serve these files.
 Below is a diagram of components relationships:

 ![Components Relationships](/Assets/components_relationship.png)